Rare Oak Late 17th C Lantern Clock Case

 The tall case with arched dialplate and doors centred by a bell mounted in a double-frame with spiral finial, the painted dial with twin cherubs heads against a starry sky, the Gothic Roman chapter ring with single steel hand over a subsidiary quarter-hour dial, the right hand door painted with an early astronomer looking through a telescope, the left with a scholar holding a Classical column and globe.
 The weight driven movement with iron wheels and pinions, the verge arbor suspended on silk, the strike with inside countwheel striking on the bell above.
 46cms (18ins) high.

-£3950.
-Serviced / fully operational with a superbly running balance escapement.
+£3250.
+Serviced / fully operational with a superbly running balance wheel escapement.

 Powered by GoDaddy